 We've rounded up the best deals on Sonos One, Sonos One SL, Sonos Move, Sonos Beam, and more, that you can find around the web below.
 Be sure to check out the list and give one of them a try today!

 Sonos has a variety of speakers that can work together for a multi-room experience.
 Considering how small some of these speakers are, the audio that they are able to kick out is impressive.
 You can crank up the volume without any distortion, music is nice and clear, and there's a good amount of punch to tie the whole experience together.
 The out-of-the-box sound profile is really well-balanced, but if you'd like, you can use the Sonos app to fine-tune the bass and treble with the EQ settings to get everything exactly how you want it.

-The affordable, mic-free Sonos One SL is available renewed from Amazon Warehouse with close to $10 off the brand new price.
+The affordable, mic-free Sonos One SL is available Geek Squad refurbished from Best Buy with close to $20 off the brand new price.
 If you don't mind the 90-day warranty, you can save a few bucks.

 Sonos One (Gen 1) | $159 at Sonos

 If you don't mind going refurbished, you can grab the first-generation Sonos One model for $40 less than usual and enjoy all the voice control abilities it has for less.
 It comes with a 1-year Sonos warranty.

 Sonos One (Gen 2) Two Room Set | $379 at Sonos